10 questions for Richard Painter

 Richard Painter is the University of Minnesota Law School professor who has made a name for himself on the left-wing cable channels denouncing President Trump.
-He presented himself as a Republican then as a potential candidate mulling over his political identity until late last week.
+He presented himself as a Republican and former Bush (43) administration ethics expert.
+Lately he disclosed that he was considering a run for the Senate, but that he was mulling over his political identity.
 Yesterday he announced his candidacy as a Democratic candidate contesting the nomination for the Senate seat held by the incumbent Democratic appointee, Tina Smith.

 In his morning email newsletter, Star Tribune editorial page editor Scott Gillespie provided background on the race as he summarized the appearance of his colleague Patricia Lopez on C-SPAN this morning: